 Pay Off Your Balance All at Once

-Does completely paying off a credit card raise your score?
+Does fully paying off your credit card raise your score?

-Paying off your credit card debt in full shows lenders that you can be trusted to manage your finances, which is beneficial for your credit rating.
-Payment history and credit utilization ratio are the two most important factors for credit bureaus when considering your credit score.
-It’s better to clear credit card debts than to carry a balance.
+To have your credit card paid in full shows lenders that you can be trusted to manage your finances, which is beneficial for your credit rating.
+Payment history and credit utilization ratio are the two most important factors for credit bureaus when evaluating your credit score.
+Therefore, paying off your balance in full each month will improve both of those important factors.

-Is it better to pay off a credit card or leave a small balance?
+Should I pay off my credit card in full or leave a balance?

 I have always thought of myself as a writer, but I began my career as a data operator with a large fintech firm.
 This position proved invaluable for learning how banks and other financial institutions operate.
 Daily correspondence with banking experts gave me insight into the systems and policies that power the economy.
 When I got the chance to translate my experience into words, I gladly joined the smart, enthusiastic Fortunly team.